PhD application guidelines

 Applicants are expected to have a First Class or Distinction Masters level degree, or equivalent, in a relevant scientific or technical discipline, such as computer science or mathematics.

 Candidates who have only a Bachelors degree will not normally be considered.
 For candidates in possessions of a Master's level degree at Distinction, we also assess prior undergraduate degrees, for which the normal departmental acceptance level is 2.1 UK equivalent or above.

-Outstanding applicants without a Master's degree may still apply and will be expected to supply clear evidence of compensating factors, such as extensive research and work experience, years of study, and high-quality publication record.
-All applications we receive will be evaluated across these dimensions prior to making an admission decision.
+Outstanding applicants without a Master's degree and applicants not meeting the normal acceptance level but with extensive post-degree industrial experience relevant to the research area may still apply.
+They will be expected to supply in their accompanying documentation clear evidence of compensating factors, such as professional experience on the proposed research topic, experience accumulated in research labs or during research placements, cumulative years of study, and authorship of high-quality publications.
+All applications we receive will be evaluated across these dimensions before making an admission decision.

 English language requirements

 As part of the application process, you will be asked to show that you have met the College’s English-language requirement.
 The College postgraduate English entry requirement page describes how you can fulfill this requirement.
 Our Computing Research doctoral degree requires that students attain College English requirements at Standard level.

 General information on the application process is available on the College application guidance notes.
 As part of the application, you will be asked to provide a CV, a personal statement, and a research proposal.
 Please make sure to include in your application an indication of potential supervisors, we recommend that you list 3-4 supervisors to maximize your chances of being shortlisted for an interview.